 The nomadic tribes that keep to the outskirts of civilization in Amol-Kalit are predominantly comprised of Sand Elves.
 Aside from the Kaliti itself, they are the most popularly known inhabitants of the region.

 Beyond the humans and Elves of Amol-Kalit, there are minor populations of lesser-known races.
 Some have integrated successfully with the humans and live as equals in cities and towns.
 Others prefer more remote climes, existing solely as scavengers and nomads.
-Humanoids with the features of lizards, serpents, scarabs, scorpions, and lions are among the most frequently spoken of.
+Humanoids with the features of lizards, serpents, scarabs, scorpions, and felines are among the most frequently spoken of, However, there are also other races that reside here like the Anaphite and some populations of gnolls.

 Religion in Amol-Kalit is dominated by the Annunaki Pantheon

 .
-Though they arrived with the humans, many of Amol-Kalit’ minor populations have also taken (at least partially) to worshiping the Annunaki Pantheon.
-The Annunaki are known for being fairly active in the affairs of mortals, striving constantly against one another to win worshipers and bestowing powerful favors on their champions.
+Though they arrived with the humans, many of Amol-Kalit’ minor populations have also taken (at least partially) to worshipping the Annunaki Pantheon.
+The Annunaki are known for being fairly active in the affairs of mortals, striving constantly against one another to win worshipers and bestowing powerful favours on their champions.

 Minor populations, such as the Sand Elves, keep to their own theology and pantheons.
 But compared to the Annunaki Pantheon, their prevalence in the region of Amol-Kalit is remarkably limited.